Fallen angel: Islam

 Interpretations deriving from the companions of Muhammad, such as Ibn Abbas (619–687) and Abd Allah ibn Mas'ud (594–653) on the other hand legitimized the concept of fallible angels.
-Most Sunni scholars adhere to the latter opinion.
+Many classical Sunni scholars had interpretations in which these figures can be described as ‘fallen’, and adhered to this opinion.
+However, modern Sunni scholars are of the opinion that fallen angels are not part of Islamic belief and origin.

 Opposition to the concept of the fallen angel is mostly found among the Qadariyah and most Mu'tazilites.
 Many Salafis also agree with this view.
 Those who oppose angelic fallibility refer to Surah at-Tahrim (66:6) in favor of their position:

 O believers!
 Protect yourselves and your families from a Fire whose fuel is people and stones, overseen by formidable and severe angels, who never disobey whatever Allah orders—always doing as commanded.

 Those who are in support of the concept of fallen angels (including Tabari, Suyuti, al-Nasafi, and al-Māturīdī) refer to al-Anbiya (21:29) stating that angels would be punished for sins and arguing that, if angels could not sin, they would not be warned to refrain from committing them:Whoever of them were to say, "I am a god besides Him", they would be rewarded with Hell by Us [...]

 It has been argued, even if fallen angels are considered, they are conceptually different from the fallen angels in Christianity, since they remain at the service of God and do not become God's enemies.
 It has been stated that "(...) according to Christianity, the devils are fallen angels who renounced their loyalty to God, in Islam it is God who dismissed the fallen angels".
 Unlike Christian tradition, fallen angels may return to their former state in the angelic hierarchy, if forgiven.

 Besides the Quran, other Islamic works allude to fallen angels.
 According to the Isma'ilism work Umm al-Kitāb, ʿAzāzīl, is the first creation of God.
 Because God gifted him the ability of creation, he claims divinity and is thrown into lower celestial spheres until he ends up on earth.
-In a Shia narrative attrbitued to Ja'far al-Sadiq (700 or 702–765), Idris (Enoch) meets an angel, which the wrath of God falls upon, and his wings and hair are cut off; after Idris prays for him to God, his wings and hair are restored.
+In a Shia narrative attributued to Ja'far al-Sadiq (700 or 702–765), Idris (Enoch) meets an angel, which the wrath of God falls upon, and his wings and hair are cut off; after Idris prays for him to God, his wings and hair are restored.
 In a similar story, a cherub called Fuṭrus (فطرس) was cast out from heaven and fell to the earth, but is restored after he touches al-Husayn's cradle.
 The idea that fallen angels can be forgiven through means of intercession also appears in the legendary tales of Muslim saints.